-Failure as a parent to comply with the requirement that your child attend public school (absent alternative means of instruction) is a violation of law.
-If your child fails to attend school as required you are subject to a fine not to exceed 25 dollars per day.
+Failure to comply with the requirement that your child attend public school (absent alternative means of instruction) is a violation of law.
+If your child fails to attend school as required, you are subject to a fine not to exceed 25 dollars per day.
 A penalty will not be imposed if it appears that your child is destitute of clothing suitable for attending school and as a parent you are unable to provide proper clothing for your child to attend school.

 Am I responsible for the mandatory attendance requirements if my child attends private school?

 As a parent you are still required to comply with the mandatory attendance laws set forth above if your child attends private school.
 Private schools must submit school attendance reports to the Commissioner of Education.
 The Commissioner of Education provides teachers and other school personnel at your child’s private school with the forms needed to establish compliance with the mandatory attendance provisions.
 If your child’s attendance reports are not satisfactory, a complaint may be filed in the Connecticut Superior Court by the superintendent of the school district in which you and your child reside.